jtgrasb/WEC-Sim_Applications/Variable_Hydro/Variable_Mass/README.md

 The sphere's mass is set-up to change instantaneously every 100 seconds.
 This model requires a broken library link--WEC-Sim does not support this model with a varying mass.
-To recreate: duplicate the changes within sphereVarMass/Float/Hydrodynamic Body/Structure
+To recreate: duplicate the changes within sphereVarMass/Float/Hydrodynamic Body/Structure R2023b or later is required because the Simulink model uses the "Create Diagonal Matrix" block which was only moved to standard Simulink in R2023b.